 Crystal Mountain, Washington

-The Pacific Northwest is often a good bet for early-season turns, and few resorts are a better choice than Crystal Mountain, Washington State’s largest ski area.
+The Pacific Northwest is often a good bet for early-season turns, and few resorts are a better choice than Crystal Mountain, which is Washington state’s largest ski area.
 While the entire 2,200 acres of Crystal Mountain won’t be accessible, there’s plenty of terrain to warm up your legs for the ski season.
-For a great meal, with equally great views of Mt.
-Rainier, take the Mount Rainier Gondola up 6,872 feet to the Summit House Restaurant.
+For a great meal, with equally great views, take the Mount Rainier Gondola up 2,500 feet to the Summit House Restaurant to dine above the clouds at 6,872 feet.
+If you’re lucky, and it’s a clear day, you can enjoy expansive views of the Cascade Range and Mount Rainier.

 Killington, Vermont

 Killington, the aptly named Beast of the East, likes to muse that “winter is here when we say so.”
-By mid-October, the nights are dipping down to the 30s while some parts of the country are still seeing summer-like weather.
+Nightly temperatures are often dipping down to the 30s around mid-October at Killington to allow for snowmaking while some parts of the country are still seeing summer-like weather.
 This year Killington is planning on a mid-November start to welcome skiers and riders.
 Ski racing fans can enjoy the event of the season as The Stifel Killington Cup returns for another year.
-The Killington Cup races include a Giant Slalom and slalom and will be held Thanksgiving Weekend Nov.
-30th to Dec.
-1st.
-The races draw between 30,000-40,000 fans to Vermont.
-On Thanksgiving Day Killington will also hosts its 13th annual Turkey Trot starting at 9:30am at the Pickle Barrel.
+The Killington Cup races include a Giant Slalom that will be held over Thanksgiving Weekend, Nov.
+30 to Dec.
+1. The races draw between 30,000-40,000 fans to Vermont.
+Killington will also host its 13th annual Turkey Trot starting at 9:30 a.m. on Thanksgiving Day at the Pickle Barrel.

 » View Killington Lodging Options